What is pleurodesis?

 How does the procedure work?

+The procedure is performed under local anesthesia or conscious sedation.
 The interventional radiologist, using image guidance, will typically place a small tube in the space between the layers.
 The fluid or air is nearly completely drained.
 Then a substance will be placed between the layers to cause an inflammation on their surfaces.
 The newly inflamed surfaces then stick together.
 This keeps the lung expanded and stuck up against the inner chest wall and helps prevent re-accumulation of fluid or air.

 Why perform it?